Mrahadyanbangkit/Mrahadyanbangkit/README.md

 - 👋 Hi, I’m @Mrahadyanbangkit, people usally call me as "mamad or rahadyan"
 - 👀 I’m interested in game, sport, travelling,
-- 🌱 I’m currently learning Fullend specially on the UI/UX, design javascript, and  Backend especially API and javascript as a server-side
+- 🌱 I’m currently learning Fullend specially on the UI/UX, front-end html css, and  Backend especially PHP and Mysql as a server-side
 - 💞️ I’m looking to collaborate on Programming skills on the Website untill Mobile
 - 📫 How to reach me ...
 - 1.)
 Instagram: @mrahadyan_04